cha-ron/least/README.md

-`least.py` is a minimal pager employing curses in python; it should be called with a single file (to display) as its argument, and the following commands can be used:
+`least` is a minimal pager employing curses in python; it should be called with a single file (to display) as its argument, and the following commands can be used: